 - Smart functionality offers access to over 4,000 streaming channels featuring more than...

 The TCL43S405 is roughly the same price, but it is probably a lot more worth it.
-It can be found on Amazon for $280, but the price jumps to $350 at Best Buy and $380 on eBay.
-However, this is still less than the original retail price of the VIZIO when it was released.
 This television has a 43-inch screen with 4K resolution.
 It has the same wireless internet capabilities, but even though the specs are the same the performance is better with the TCL according to reviews.
 It also has a one-year warranty and the same number of HDMI ports, which is three.
 With Dolby Digital Plus, the audio of the TCL is consistently better than the VIZIO.
 It also has an LED screen, but one of the most unique features is that the TV has Roku accessibility which the VIZIO does not.
 Even though the refresh rate of 120Hz is lower than that of the VIZIO, the TCL43S405 is the highest rated on Amazon out of the comparisons here.
 One thing that the VIZIO does have over the TCL, however, is that the TCL has no RCA inputs for sound which the VIZIO does include.

 Vizio D40u-D1 Customer Reviews